gp-maroc-ma/gp-maroc/content/english/_index.md

   subtitle : "About Us"
   title : "We Are Dynamic Team"

-  content : "GPM Holding (Green Power Morocco) is a pioneer venture at the forefront of sustainable energy, currently operating in 3 segments of the renewable energy sector: PV Solar Panels manufacturing, PV Solar Parks and Operation & Maintenance of PV Solar Parks to revolutionizing the renewable energy sector in Africa. <br><br>
+  content : "GPM Holding (Green Power Morocco) is a pioneer venture at the forefront of sustainable energy.
+GPM Holding is a Morocco-based clean-energy and industrial platform focused on building, owning, and operating real assets across the renewable-energy value chain.<br><br>
-  The company is progressing toward its strategic objective of entering a new market segment within the green polysilicon manufacturing value chain through the Sondiale project.  <br><br>
-  Our focus extends beyond manufacturing to the development of PV plants, with one successful project already   operational and several others in the development phase progressing steadily.
-These projects showcase our dedication   to empowering communities with clean energy solutions. <br><br>
-  In tandem with our manufacturing and  project development   endeavors, our service company delivers tailored solutions to meet the needs of both our valued  clients and our own internal operations.
-From installation and maintenance to technical assistance, the services GPM   provides ensure seamless functionality and unmatched customer satisfaction. <br><br>
-  With a mission to harness the power of the sun for a brighter tomorrow, GreenPower Morocco is shaping the future of energy production while aligning itself with the Kingdom’s renewable energy goals."
+  The group operates across five complementary verticals: utility-scale solar power generation, solar panel manufacturing, advanced materials (polysilicon), solar services and maintenance, and clean-energy mobility solutions. <br><br>

+  Rather than focusing on a single project or technology, GPM Holding is structured as a long-term platform that develops physical infrastructure, industrial capacity, and local expertise.
+Each subsidiary operates independently but is strategically aligned to create synergies across energy production, manufacturing, and end-use applications.
+  The group’s activities are rooted in Morocco’s strong renewable-energy resources, political stability, and proximity to European and African markets."

   bg_image : "images/backgrounds/about-us-bg.png"
   bg_image_webp : "images/backgrounds/about-us-bg.webp"
-  image_webp : "images/about/about-us.jpg"
+  image_webp : "images/about/us-ma-flags-netzerocircle-org.png"
-  image : "images/about/about-us.jpg"
+  image : "images/about/us-ma-flags-netzerocircle-org.png"
   button:
     enable : true;
-    label : "more service"
+    label : "Contact us"
     link : "#contacts"

 ################################## funfacts ###############################